Aliases for ESCO1 Gene

 GeneCards Summary for ESCO1 Gene

 ESCO1 (Establishment Of Sister Chromatid Cohesion N-Acetyltransferase 1) is a Protein Coding gene.
 Diseases associated with ESCO1 include Anonychia Congenita and Roberts Syndrome.
-Among its related pathways are Cell Cycle, Mitotic and CDK-mediated phosphorylation and removal of Cdc6.
+Among its related pathways are Regulation of activated PAK-2p34 by proteasome mediated degradation and Cell Cycle, Mitotic.
 GO annotations related to this gene include transferase activity, transferring acyl groups.
 An important paralog of this gene is ESCO2.

 UniProtKB/Swiss-Prot for ESCO1 Gene